Introduction to Trading Discipline

 USOIL (Crude Oil)

-On this chart we have Crude Oil with another good return on investment.
+On this chart, we have Crude Oil with another good return on investment.

 My last example for this article was in AUD/USD and when I traded that correction I did not use pitchforks but only Fibonacci retracements.

-The examples I have used in this article were all live trades but the important thing to note here was that those trades where planned ahead of time which allowed me enough time to prepare myself for setups to appear.
+The examples I have used in this article were all live trades but the important thing to note here was that those trades were planned ahead of time which allowed me enough time to prepare myself for setups to appear.

-Following my strategy enforced discipline and I had to be patient to wait for price to enter my trading zones before I could trade.
+Following my strategy enforced discipline and I had to be patient to wait for the price to enter my trading zones before I could trade.
 I had a plan and when price followed my plan I executed that plan flawlessly.
 Trading this strategy also avoids that I trade too often because I know that I have a high success rate with my setups and I do not just trade because I feel I have to.
 I can afford to be picky and would rather trade less than paying the broker a lot of commission.